-Xinnan Wang's previous research has provided fundamental insights into how different cellular signals regulate mitochondrial motility by controlling a kinesin/adaptor complex distinctively, in response to temporal and spatial needs.
-The sensitivity of mitochondrial movement to Ca++ is likely to serve as a means by which mitochondria can be recruited to areas of high metabolic demand or low local ATP, and Ca++ achieves this through changes in the conformation of the kinesin/adaptor complex transiently and instantaneously (Wang and Schwarz, Cell, 2009).
-In contrast, when mitochondria are damaged, components in the kinesin/adaptor complex are subject to proteasomal degradation, which is primed by a Ser/Thr kinase PINK1 and the subsequent action of an E3 ubiquitin ligase Parkin, thereby arresting mitochondria (Wang et al, Cell, 2011).
+Our earlier research has provided fundamental insights into how different cellular signals regulate mitochondrial motility by controlling a motor/adaptor complex (Miro/milton/KHC) distinctively, in response to temporal and spatial needs.
+The sensitivity of mitochondrial movement to Ca2+ is likely to serve as a means by which mitochondria can be recruited to areas of high metabolic demand or low local ATP, and Ca2+ achieves this through changes in the conformation of the motor/adaptor complex transiently and instantaneously (Fig.1) (1).
+In contrast, when mitochondria are damaged, Miro in the motor/adaptor complex is subject to proteasomal degradation, which is primed by a Ser/Thr kinase PINK1 and the subsequent action of an E3 ubiquitin ligase Parkin, thereby arresting mitochondria (Fig. 2) (2).
+Stopping mitochondria in this manner is an early step in the quarantining of damaged mitochondria for subsequent degradation via mitophagy (Fig. 3).
 PINK1 and Parkin are two Parkinson’s disease (PD)-associated proteins.
-It is likely that stopping mitochondria in this manner is an early step in the quarantining of damaged mitochondria for subsequent degradation.
-In individuals lacking either functional PINK1 or functional Parkin, a failure to isolate and remove the damaged mitochondria will likely contribute to neurodegeneration.
+Based on this work, recently we have extended this basic understanding of mitochondrial motility and quality control to PD pathogenesis.
+We have found that in PD patients with mutations in PINK1 or Parkin, a failure to stop, isolate, and remove the damaged mitochondria likely contributes to neuronal cell death (3-5).